ljpatrick/marxpaint/magic/docs/README.txt

      to build a plugin, you should use the command-line tool "tp-magic-config" to get the appropriate compiler flags (such as where the compiler can find the Tux Paint plugin header file, as well as SDL's header files) for building a plugin.
+(See "Compiling", below.)

      The C header file and command-line tool mentioned above are included with Tux Paint -- or in some cases, as part of a "Tux Paint 'Magic' Tool